What are Growing Pains?

 - Metabolic disturbances

 Any dog can be afflicted with the growing pains of panosteitis, osteochondritis dissecans, or hypertrophic osteodystrophy, but large-breed and large-boned dogs are most often affected.
 It has a tendency to strike German Shepherd breed dogs more often than any other dog, and at more diverse ages.
-There are, however, several other breeds that are somewhat overrepresented as developing this painful condition.
+There are, however, several other breeds that are somewhat overrepresented when it comes to developing this painful condition.
 These can include breeds such as:

 - Basset Hound